-Adams has built a consistent winner in the UNG women’s soccer program, reaching double digits in wins each of the past nine seasons and making postseason play a regular occurrence with five trips to the NCAA Tournament in the past seven years, making it to the second round in each appearance and to the Sweet 16 in 2016.
+Adams has built a consistent winner in the UNG women’s soccer program, reaching double digits in wins each of the past 10 seasons and making postseason play a regular occurrence with five trips to the NCAA Tournament in the past eight years, making it to the second round in each appearance and to the Sweet 16 in 2016.

-The Nighthawks have been dominant in their past three four with a combined record of 60-15-8 (.771), with back-to-back-to-back runner-up finishes in the Peach Belt Conference Tournament.
+The Nighthawks have been dominant in their past five seasons with a combined record of 70-20-9 (.753), with back-to-back-to-back runner-up finishes in the Peach Belt Conference Tournament from 2014-16.
 Most recently, the Nighthawks claimed the top spot in the Peach Belt Conference tournament in 2017 after being named co-champions of the regular season.
 The program achieved the highest ranking in program history climbing to No. 2 in the NSCAA Division II Top 25 national ranking in October of 2015.

 In 2014, UNG was ranked as high as sixth-nationally during the regular season and finished the year as the highest scoring team in NCAA Division II with a 358 goals per game average, while also leading the nation in total point, total goals and points per game.
 The Nighthawks made their deepest run to date that season falling to Lenoir-Rhyne in penalty kicks in the second round of the NCAA Division II Tournament.

 Adams joined the UNG coaching staff as the head men's and women's soccer coach in 2003.
 In two seasons at the helm of the men's program, Adams led North Georgia to a 19-17-2 mark and was named the Southern States Athletic Conference (SSAC) Coach of the Year in 2004.
 He led North Georgia to a third place finish in the conference and their first NAIA Regional Tournament appearance in the program's history.